 The business now sells 75 to 100 orders per week out of Carrollton Commissary, a rented kitchen space on Willow Street.

 Parcels & Post on Magazine Street is celebrating its 10th anniversary and Carnival in a big way.
-It will host one of the “Hire a Mardi Gras Artist” float installations sponsored by the Krewe of Red Beans, to be unveiled in February.
+It will host a float installation to be unveiled in February.
 Parcels & Post is also helping us celebrate Carnival by offering 20% off the regular shipping price for king cakes.
 They ship them all over the world.
 Owner Heidi Hammond and her husband moved to New Orleans in 2007.

 Behind the glittering offerings at Symmetry Jewelers lies a pandemic story despite how very busy they are and have been.

 Like other non-essential businesses, Symmetry Jewelers closed down when it was mandated on March 22.
 They reopened a couple of months later, on the first day it was allowed.
 They bought masks for staff and customers alike, installed sanitizer stations and social-distancing markers, and developed a regimen for regular sterilizing.
 And like other local businesses, they had to register with the city to be permitted to open up.
 During those two lockdown months, the business took out a line of credit to pay employees while they applied for the Paycheck Protection Program.

 This is the third Silver Lining, an Uptown Messenger series on locally owned small businesses that are thriving during the COVID-19 pandemic.
 For almost five decades, Uptown Restoration has been repairing furniture at the corner of Zimpel and Cherokee streets in the University section of Uptown New Orleans.